arr

 • In one case, the bank is creating an incentive for customers to deposit more money in their accounts

-• In the other case, the bank wants to advertise a flashy rate without actually having to pay it on very much money
+• In the other case, the bank wants to advertise a flashy rate without having to pay it on too many accounts

 Rate tiers as an incentive to deposit more money